LovyDhankhar/Big-Data-and-Data-Analytics/README.md

 145460 rows and 23 columns

 ### Sources
-Dataset is obtained from https://www.kaggle.com/jsphyg/weather-dataset-rattle-package/home
+Dataset is obtained from: https://www.kaggle.com/jsphyg/weather-dataset-rattle-package/home

 ## About the project(2) - HR Analytics: Job Change of Data Scientists
 The project is intended to forecast whether candidates would leave or remain with the organisation after receiving training.
 During the sign-up procedure, details about candidates' demographics, education, and practical experience are recorded.
 The project also tells how likely it is that a candidate will stay with the business after completing its training programme.